Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 The `*` means you want to target all files and store the checksums in the file called `filename`.

 Next, copy the checksums and file of the md5file before and after downloading into two different Excel sheets.
 Order the file names both sheets in the same way.
 Next, copy the check sums and file names of one sheet next to the file names and check sums of the other sheet and lat Excel compare the checksums.
 For instance, when the checksums of the sequencing company are in column A and the checksums after downloading are in column D, you can type in column F `=A1=D1`.
-Excel will print `TRUE` when the checksums are the same and `FALSE` when they are not.
+Excel will print `TRUE` when the checksums are the same and `FALSE` when they are not (Fig. 9).
 You can use a function to count the number of False.
 This number should be 0.

-*Show of screen shot of the Excel file*
+*Figure 9.
+Show of screen shot of the Excel file*

-# Separating data
+## Separating data

 It can happen that samples of multiple of your experiments are sequenced at once.
 In that case, you have to separate the sequence data of the experiments before doing the analysis.
 It is wise to backup your data before doing this.
 Regular expressions can be used to select the files of one experiment.
 A very nice tutorial about regular expressions can be found [here](https://www.howtogeek.com/661101/how-to-use-regular-expressions-regexes-on-linux/).